 Jetboil is a brand that produces versatile as well as durable products.
 This has no noted durability issues.
 The MiniMo does have noteworthy stability, its legs not bending or wobbling during normal use or under duress.

-Hikers who use the Jetboil MiniMo praise its size as well as it easy compactability.
+Hikers who use the Jetboil MiniMo praise its size as well as it easy compatibility.
 This is a solid choice if you are looking for a smaller piece of cooking equipment.

-The Jetboil MiniMo is a one of the higher costs on this list, but it is very compact and very efficient.
-Taking its price into consideration, this is a still a high value piece of hiking equipment and is recommended to the trail running enthusiast.
+The Jetboil MiniMo is one of the higher costs on this list, but it is very compact and very efficient.
+Taking its price into consideration, this is a still a high-value piece of hiking equipment and is recommended to the trail running enthusiast.